MBD Consultants, LLC dba XG Consultants Group, Inc.

 Sensitive personal information

-· Third parties who perform services on our behalf.
-For example, we disclose information with certain service providers, professional service providers, debt collectors, information technology providers, and data storage companies.
-We might also authorize our service providers to collect personal information on our behalf.
+Third parties who perform services on our behalf.
+For example, we disclose information to certain service providers who collect information from you to enable us to perform a background check, professional services providers, debt collectors, information technology providers, and data storage companies.
+As noted, we might authorize service providers to collect personal information on our behalf.

-In no case do we sell or license personal information to third parties, except as permitted by law, nor do we have actual knowledge that we have sold personal information of minors under age 16.
+In no case do we disclose, sell or license personal information to third parties including for their direct marketing purposes, except as permitted by law.

 Do Not Track.
 “Do Not Track” is a privacy preference that you can set in your Internet search browser that sends a signal to a website that you do not want the website operator to track certain browsing information about you.
 However, because our Site is not configured to detect Do Not Track signals from a user’s computer, we are unable to respond to Do Not Track requests.

-The CA Policy describes our policies and practices regarding the personal information we collect, use, and disclose about you, including personal information you submit or we obtain when you access the Site and other sources.
-This CA Policy is adopted in part to comply with the California Consumer Privacy Act (“CCPA”).
+The CA Policy describes our policies and practices regarding the personal information we collect, use, and disclose about you, including personal information you submit or we obtain when you access the Site, Services or through other sources.
+In general, personal information is information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular individual or household.

 Any terms defined within the CCPA have the same meaning when utilized within this CA Policy.
 The other provisions of the Policy continue to apply except as modified in this CA Policy.